 Data Backup Processes - established by either local resources or Western ITS.

-Roles and Responsibilities - Police Services (911) as first line of contact for theft and tampering, followed by the payment processor.
+Roles and Responsibilities - Campus Safety and Emergency Services (911) as first line of contact for theft and tampering, followed by the payment processor.
 Financial Services - Banking (or extension 84598) should also be notified.

 Communication and Contact Strategy - if applicable, a communication plan may need to be enacted.

-Currently, Police Services serve as Western's front line for all compromises after business hours.
+Currently, Campus Safety and Emergency Services serve as Western's front line for all compromises after business hours.
 In some cases, these items can be left until business hours.
 In the event of a breach, end user will assess the situation and will contact the appropriate group accordingly.
-Theft or tampering should be reported to Police Services as soon as discovered.
+Theft or tampering should be reported to Campus Safety and Emergency Services as soon as discovered.
 An incident response will automatically inform Western's Privacy Officer, CISO and Financial Services.
 Most other incidents can be brought straight to Financial Services in the morning of the next business day.